History of Photography Timeline: From the Beginning to Now

 How Photography Evolved Over Time

-Photography kept evolving as people tried to make it faster and easier.
+Photography continued to evolve as people sought to make it faster and easier.
 Here are some key milestones:

 Source: pin.it

-- Calotype (1841): Invented by William Henry Fox Talbot, this method used paper coated with silver iodide.
-It allowed for multiple copies of the same image – a big improvement!
+• Calotype (1841): Invented by William Henry Fox Talbot, this method used paper coated with silver iodide.
+It allowed for multiple copies of the same image – a significant improvement!

 Source: pin.it